yaya2devops/terraform-beginner-bootcamp-2023/journal/week2.md

 # TerraTowns Provider Skeleton
-Welcome to the quickstart of our completely custom terraform provider. <br>Typically, it's recommended to develop a custom provider in a separate repository as an independent project.
+Welcome to the quickstart of our completely custom terraform provider. <br>Typically, it's recommended to..<br> Develop a custom provider in a separate repository as an independent project.

 **We'll nest it, empowered, within our project for this instance.**